18 km · 2 Landing Points · 1 Countries · Ready for Service: 2025

 | Ready for Service | 2025 |

-Daito Loop is a regional submarine cable system operating entirely within Japan, with a total length of 18 km.
-It is set to be ready for service in 2025 and will be owned by Okinawa Prefecture.
+The Daito Loop is a regional submarine cable system located entirely within Japan, spanning a total length of 18 kilometers.
+It is scheduled to be ready for service in 2025 and is owned by Okinawa Prefecture.
+The cable will connect the islands of Kitadaito and Minamidaito, both of which are part of the Ryukyu Islands chain.
+By providing enhanced telecommunications and internet services, the Daito Loop is expected to play a critical role in improving connectivity for these remote island communities.

 Find the actual cable routing distance between any two cities